 Peruse local stores and find a unique piece to bring back home.
 There are many antique stores both in downtown Milledgeville and near Lake Sinclair that offer a variety of goods such as vintage furniture, repurposed decor, memorabilia, and much more.
 Local boutiques also have the most in-style items to choose from.

-If you are visiting in August and a lover of coffee, cocktails, smoothies or mocktails, we have the tastiest drink for you to send off the summer season in style.
-Join us from August 1st-31st to “tropic like it’s hot” and pick your favorite sip (or two!) at the coolest party of Milledgeville’s summer season!
-More than 10 locally owned establishments will be offering off-menu, exclusive drink specials for $10 or less throughout the month for Milledgeville's Summer Sips.
+Enjoy the summer season in style with refreshing coffee, cocktails, smoothies, or mocktails.
+Join us now through August 31st to “tropic like it’s hot” and pick your favorite sip (or two!) at the coolest party of Milledgeville’s summer season!
+More than 15 locally owned establishments are offering off-menu exclusive drink specials for $10 or less throughout the month for Milledgeville's Summer Sips.

 save this on Pinterest